Quick Summary

 ├── AWS Route 53 (GeoDNS + latency-based routing)

-│ ├── api.rideshare.com → us-east-1 (serves US East traffic)
+│ ├── api.rideshare.com → us-east-1 (US East traffic)

-│ ├── api.rideshare.com → eu-west-1 (serves European traffic)
+│ ├── api.rideshare.com → eu-west-1 (European traffic)

-│ └── api.rideshare.com → ap-southeast-1 (serves APAC traffic)
+│ └── api.rideshare.com → ap-southeast-1 (APAC traffic)

 └── AWS Global Accelerator (anycast IP, TCP/UDP acceleration)

-Region: us-east-1 (US Primary)
+Region: us-east-1 (US Primary — active)

 ├── Availability Zone: us-east-1a

-│ ├── EKS Worker Nodes (c5.4xlarge compute-optimized)
+│ ├── EKS Worker Nodes (c5.4xlarge)

-│ │ ├── Passenger API Pod 5 replicas in this AZ
+│ │ ├── Passenger API Pod — 5 replicas

-│ │ ├── Driver API Pod 5 replicas in this AZ
+│ │ ├── Driver API Pod — 5 replicas

-│ │ ├── Matching Service Pod 3 replicas (Go, high CPU)
+│ │ ├── Matching Service Pod — 3 replicas (Go, high CPU)

-│ │ └── Trip Service Pod 3 replicas
+│ │ └── Trip Service Pod — 3 replicas

-│ └── ElastiCache Node Location Store primary (r6g.2xlarge)
+│ └── ElastiCache Node (Location Store primary, r6g.2xlarge)

 │